New Order of Evangelizing Brothers Launched July 3

 “Wow!”
 Brennan thought.
 “That is exactly what I’m feeling called to.”
 He felt God’s hand was on this new venture.
 “Lord, if this is from you,” he prayed, “bring other men who want to be a part of this community.”
 Through word of mouth and an announcement in the St. Paul newsletter, two more men quickly came forward: Daniel Marcum from Ohio, and John Nguyen from California.

-Beginning with these three men, the St. Paul Society of Evangelists beings on July 1.
+Beginning with these three men, the St. Paul Society of Evangelists begins on July 1.
 They will be housed with the headquarters of the St. Paul Evangelization Institute, in a former convent at Our Lady of Grace parish in Warren, Michigan.

 The vision is to eventually attain official Church status as a Society of Apostolic Life dedicated to prayer, evangelization and the formation of disciples.
 They hope to involve every vocation in the work of the Society, including priests, sisters, and lay members.